-Third, if you are a subcontractor, your automatic reaction may be to stop or slow work.
+3) If you are a subcontractor: Your automatic reaction may be to stop or slow work.
 However, simply pulling from the job may not be the best option in all circumstances.
 General contractors can still enforce their rights for performance under the subcontract, and you do not want to be dealing with a breach claim at the same time as trying to receive payment for work performed but unpaid.
 However, if a general contractor decides to enforce his or her rights to performance, the general contractor will have to pay you for that work.
 To ensure payment, joint checks from the owner may need to be negotiated.
 In either event, slowing work while working with the general contractor, owner, or surety may be the best option to preserve all rights and make sure you do not incur additional costs or obligations.

-In conclusion, the key point is to communicate up and down the chain.
+In conclusion: The key point is to communicate up and down the chain.
 Owners need to know what claims are outstanding and who was working on the projects so they can protect their rights and move forward with the project.
 Similarly, and for the same reasons, subcontractors need to let owners and the surety, if applicable, know that they have outstanding unpaid bills and receive guidance on how to proceed.
 While this article addresses certain considerations after bankruptcy is declared, owners and subcontractors should consider contacting legal counsel to make sure they are protected while moving the project forward and to protect their rights in the bankruptcy proceedings.

 For more information on this alert and its impact on your business, please call 405.552.2487 or email us.